canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 ## Conclusion

 Voilà!
 That's how I optimized the room search functionality.
 Five seconds faster don't seem too much.
-But, that's the difference between someone booking a room in a hotel or not.
+But, that's the difference between someone booking a room in a hotel and someone leaving the page to find another hotel.

 From this task, I learned two things.
 First, don't assume a bottleneck is here or there until you measure it.
 And, avoid the N+1 query anti-pattern and nested loops on large collections.

 I didn't mess with any store procedure or SQL query trying to optimize it.
 But, I had some metrics in place and identified which was the store procedures to tune.

+To find the bottlenecks, I took the simplest route wrapping methods with a `Stopwatch`, the next time I will use another alternative like [MiniProfiler](https://github.com/MiniProfiler/dotnet).

-The next step I tried was to cache the hotel details.
+The next step I tried was to cache the hotel timezone and other details.
+Until a hotel changes its address, its timezone won't change.
 You can take a look at my post on [how to add a caching layer with Redis and ASP.NET Core](https://canro91.github.io/2020/06/29/HowToAddACacheLayer/) for more details.

 _Happy coding!_